-Gigaset continued in 2021 to pursue reducing greenhouse gas (GHG) emissions.
-The purchase of exclusively CO_2 -free electricity resulted again in 2021 in zero emissions in electricity consumption .
+Gigaset continued in 2022 to pursue reducing greenhouse gas (GHG) emissions.
+The purchase of exclusively $CO_2$ -free electricity resulted again in 2022 in zero emissions in electricity consumption at the Bocholt location.
 Greenhouse gas (GHG) emissions from diesel fuel were reduced compared to 2020 by 5 t/a to 2 t/a; the forklift vehicles in logistics have been totally converted to electric power, except for one vehicle.
 The remaining greenhouse gas (GHG) emissions from diesel fuel result only from emergency diesel generators of the sprinkler systems (weekly statutory test runs).

-Greenhouse gas (GHG) emissions in natural gas consumption came to 1,169 tons, generated exclusively by heating systems.
-Natural gas consumption was negatively influenced in 2021 by the weather (severe winter) and necessary measures under the pandemic (frequent airing out, HVAC systems set for maximum air exchange).
+Greenhouse gas (GHG) emissions in natural gas consumption came to approx. 664 tons, generated exclusively by heating systems.
+Natural gas consumption was positively influenced in 2022 by the weather.